-INTENSITY OF IDEATION The following features should be rated with a (i.e., 1-5 from above, with 1 being the least seabout time he/she was feeling the most suici evere and 5 being the most severe).
-Ask Lifetime - Most Severe Ideation: Most Most Type # (1-5) Description of Ideation Severe Severe Recent - Most Severe Ideation: Type # (1-5) Description of Ideation Frequency How many times have you had these though (1) Less than once a week (2) Once a week (3) (5) Many times each day Duration When you have the thoughts how long do th (1) Fleeting - few seconds or minutes (2) Less than 1 hour/some of the time (3) 1-4 hours/a lot of time
+INTENSITY OF IDEATION

+The following features should be rated with respect to the most severe type of ideation (i.e., 1-5 from above, with 1 being the least severe and 5 being the most severe).
+Ask about time he/she was feeling the most suicidal.
+Lifetime - Most Severe Ideation: Most Most Type # (1-5) Description of Ideation Severe Severe Recent- Most Severe Ideation:Type # (1-5)Description of Ideation Frequency How many times have you had these thoughts?
+(1) Less than once a week (2) Once a week (3) 2-5 times in week (4) Daily or almost daily (5) Many times each day Duration When you have the thoughts how long do they last?(1) Fleeting - few seconds or minutes(4) 4-8 hours/most of day(2) Less than 1 hour/some of the time(5) More than 8 hours/persistent or continuous(3) 1-4 hours/a lot of time(5) More than 8 hours/persistent or continuous